Accord-Project/bsdd/README1.md

     -   `list-zip.sparql`: list all files in a zip using SPARQL Anything
     -   `rdfize.sparql`: RDFize a bSDD JSON file using SPARQL Anything
     -   `rdfize-folder.sparql`: RDFize a folder of bSDD JSON files using SPARQL Anything
-    -   `rdfize-zip.sparql`: RDFize a zip of bSDD JSON files using SPARQL Anything (doesn\'t work: <https://github.com/SPARQL-Anything/sparql.anything/issues/335>)
+    -   `rdfize-zip.sparql`: RDFize a zip of bSDD JSON files using SPARQL Anything (doesn't work: <https://github.com/SPARQL-Anything/sparql.anything/issues/335>)
     -   `transform.ru`: transform (refactor) RDF data.
 Described in detail below
 -   `dump`: scripts to get the complete original bSDD data from the original GraphQL endpoint
     -   `docker-compose.yaml, Dockerfile`: docker files